sdiehl/write-you-a-haskell/003_lambda_calculus.md

 $e_0$ is a combinator while $e_1$ is not.
 In $e_1$ both occurances of $x$ are bound.
 The first $y$ is bound, while the second is free. $a$ is also free.

-Variables that appear multiple times in an expression are only bound by the inner most binder.
+Multiple lambda abstractions may bind the same variable name.
+Each occurance of a variable is then bound by the nearest enclosing binder.
 For example  the $x$ variable in the following expression is bound on the inner lambda, while $y$ is bound on the outer lambda.
-This kind of occurrence is referred to as *name shadowing*.
+This phenomenon is referred to as *name shadowing*.

 $$
 \lambda x y. (\lambda x z. x + y)